openfoodfacts/openfoodfacts-server/README.md

 ## How do I get started?

 * Join us on Slack at <https://openfoodfacts.slack.com/> in the channels: `#api`, `#productopener`, `#dev`.
-* If you're looking for the API docs, look at <https://wiki.openfoodfacts.org/API>
 * Developer documentation:
    * [Quick start guide (Docker)](installation/dev-environment-quick-start-guide.md)
    * [Developer guide (Docker)](installation/docker-developer-guide.md)